worldbank/ietoolkit/src/mdhlp/iebaltab.md

 where _balance_varlist_ is one or several continuous or binary variables (from here on called balance variables) for which the command will test for differences across the categories in __groupvar__(_varname_).

+For a more descriptive discussion on the intended usage and work flow of this command please see the [DIME Wiki](https://dimewiki.worldbank.org/Iebaltab).

 ## Required options

 | _options_ | Description |